monk-io/docs/docs/monkscript/yaml/index.md

 ### `process-group`

 Groups (or `process-group`s) are compositions of multiple [runnables](#runnable) and other `groups` plus associated resources and state.
-This construct is used to compose other templates in Monk.
+This construct is used to compose other Kits in Monk.

 :::note